stubbscroll/SOLVER/readme.txt

 - npuzzle (undirected, bipartite) - (mn-1)-puzzle (aka 15-puzzle)
 - soko - simple sokoban, no checking for dead states etc
 - soko2 - sokoban, checks for simple deadlocks, better encoding
+- soko3 - sokoban, same as soko2 but with block slapping (feature in chip's challenge for lynx and steam)

+puzzle instances:
+- npuzzle/ - puzzles for n-puzzle
+- soko/ - puzzles for soko, soko2, soko3

 to come later:
-- more sophisticated versions of bfs, with delayed duplicate detection, vbyte compression, disk swapping, special versions for undirected graphs
+- improved bfs: vbyte compression, disk swapping
 - a* (including sophisticated variants)
+- solution output for bfsd and bfsdu
 - more domains (eligible games are typically pspace-complete and usually involves finding a sequence of moves leading to a goal state)
-- maybe i'll write something, i think the combination of state space search and vbyte compression is rather novel
+- maybe i'll write something, i think the combination of state space search, tight state encoding and delta compression is rather novel

+future work:
+- bfsd is rather slow, as it uses improvements created specifically for bfsdu. find new improvements that are good for directed graphs. maybe delay the delayed duplicate detection for several generations when the size of the current generation is low compared to the number of all visited positions?

 to compile (in windows):